 What is the most frustrating aspect of your job in relation to nature and the environment?

-‘We are all part of nature and if we take action in silos we are going to have potentially unexpected or undesirable unwanted consequences in another part of this system.
+‘We are all part of nature and if we take action in silos we are going to have potentially unexpected or undesirable consequences in another part of this system.
 So trying to see nature as a system in itself, a system that we are part of and that how we affect change in that system requires thinking across different sectors.
 This requires being quite bold about action and rapid change that we need to stop a set of scenarios which are already pretty bad.
 So I think that the opportunity is as much as the frustration is to see life as integrated.’

 Do you support eating a vegetarian diet to help the environment?

 ‘I’ve been a strict vegetarian for over 30 years mainly down to animal welfare reasons and the impact of livestock agriculture on the environment.
-However, recently I have visited farms that are working quite sustainably for nature and food production.
-I am very interested in the future of what you might call sustainable or generative farming, where actually the animals are supporting through living on the land.’
+However, recently I have visited farms that are working sustainably for nature and food production.
+I am very interested in the future of what you might call sustainable or regenerative farming, where actually the animals are supporting biodiversity through living onand helping to managethe land.’

 If David Attenborough could whip you off somewhere for 24 hours, where would it be and what would you talk about?!

 ‘Wow!
 Well we would talk about how do you engage and connect people with the natural environment without at the same time damaging it.
-And I think the Galapagos Islands are a really interesting case study on how you can do that well in terms of ecotourism.
+And I think the Galapagos Islands are a really interesting case study on how you can do that well – and what works and what doesn’t - in terms of ecotourism.
 Mainly because people will still want to see these beautiful places and experience these awe-inspiring moments, species, habitats and so on.’

 And finally… how can you get involved?

-If you’re a Civil Servant, join the ‘Civil Service Network for Nature’!
-Gemma founded this network with volunteering at its heart and the organisation provides opportunities to volunteer for the environment.
+If you’re a Civil Servant or in an Arm’s Length Body, join the ‘Civil Service Network for Nature’!
+Gemma founded this network to connect civil servants to celebrate nature and provide with volunteering opportunities through access to green and blue spaces.

+Home - Network For Nature (N4N) - Knowledge Hub (khub.net)